qwertie/ecsharp/lemp/index.md

 		}
 	};

-Your output file will contain exactly the code listed above, and there is no repetition except for `[prop] public` (but you might not everything to be a public property anyway).
+Your output file will contain exactly the code listed above, and there is no repetition except for `[prop] public` (but you might not want everything to be a public property anyway).
 Great!

 What's going on?
 In fact, there are three different macros working together: